<img height="1" width="1" src="https://www.facebook.com/tr?id=1582471781774081&amp;ev=PageView &amp;noscript=1">

 Conclusion

-Immune checkpoint modulators have transformed the cancer treatment landscape.
-With several key patents set to expire in the coming years, drug developers are actively looking to enter the market with biosimilar products.
-This had led to a rise in demand for in vitro assays that enable the functional characterization of biosimilars.
+Immune checkpoint inhibitors have transformed the cancer treatment landscape.
+Drug developers are advancing with new checkpoint inhibitors and evaluating the potential of combination treatments with standard of care treatment and additional immune modulators.
+This had led to a rise in demand for in vitro assays that enable the functional characterization of these new drugs in mono or combination treatment.
 As summarized in this post, there are a variety of in vitro potency assays for assessing the function of anti-PD-1 checkpoint inhibitors.

 Related Posts